Introductory workshop, July 2023

 You should have familiarity, not necessarily proficiency, with the R programming language; code will be provided for carrying out the 9 workshop exercises.

 The registration fee is 225 GBP.
 All participants are asked to abide by our workshop code of conduct.
 Registration is now open with the St Andrews Online Shop at their website (link in next section).
-Registration closes 21 June 2023.
+Registration is now closed.

 Payment should be made using the online store at the University of St Andrews.
 Follow the previous link to the online store to register and make payment.